 As part of the annual CoC competition, each CoC is required to submit a project listing to HUD that lists its new and renewal projects in order of priority.
-The NC BoS CoC's project ranking and review process, conducted by the Project Review Committee, provides a recommendation for approval by the CoC Steering Committee for which projects are included in the application to HUD and the order in which they are listed.
+The NC BoS CoC's project ranking and review process, conducted by the Project Review Committee, determines which projects are included in the application to HUD and the order in which they are listed.
 Projects high on the list are likely to be funded by HUD, while projects lowest on the list run the risk of not receiving funding.

-The NC BoS CoC's ranking and review process has three steps: first, the CoC reviews all projects using a standardized scorecard; second, the Project Review Committee ranks projects based on the scores and other CoC priorities; third, the Steering Committee reviews the recommendation and approves the final ranked list.
+The NC BoS CoC's ranking and review process has two steps: first, the CoC reviews all projects using a standardized scorecard; second, the Project Review Committee ranks projects based on the scores and other CoC priorities.
+In the past few years, these CoC priorities have largely been based on HUD's priorities.

 The Scorecard Committee has also set priorities when designing the annual new and renewal scorecards.
-Scorecards reward projects for better performance, adhering to best practice program design standards, targeting specific homeless subpopulations such as individuals and families experiencing chronic homelessness, and prioritizing allocated dollars for direct housing assistance over services.
+Scorecards reward projects for better performance, adhering to best practice program design standards, targeting specific homeless subpopulations such as chronically homeless individuals and families, and prioritizing allocated dollars for direct housing assistance over services.
 The NC BoS CoC's current portfolio reflects this history of priority-setting.
-Aligned with HUD priorities, the NC BoS CoC's portfolio is all permanent housing projects (PSH and RRH) except for two infrastructure grants for required CoC activities: HMIS and SSO-CE.
+Aligned with HUD priorities, the NC BoS CoC's portfolio is all permanent housing projects (PSH and RRH) except for one HMIS project.

-Commented [BA1]: Updated dates and minor, nonsubstantive language for clarity.
-The Steering Committee first formed the Funding Priorities Workgroup in 2017 and then a standing Funding and Performance Subcommittee in 2018 to address priority-setting in a more strategic and comprehensive manner.
-The goal was to create funding priorities to have the greatest impact on homelessness in the CoC.
-The subcommittee reviewed several data sources that informed their development of funding priorities, including the last few years of NC BoS CoC applications, the scorecard and project review processes, the NC BoS CoC's funding portfolio, and recent Point-in-Time Count numbers.
+The Funding Priorities Workgroup was formed in 2017 to address priority-setting in a more strategic and comprehensive manner.
+Its goal was to create funding priorities to have the greatest impact on homelessness in the CoC.
+The funding priorities workgroup reviewed several data sources that informed their development of funding priorities, including the last few years of NC BoS CoC applications, the scorecard and project review processes, the NC BoS CoC's funding portfolio, and recent Point-in-Time Count numbers.

-The subcommittee uses these general goals for the priority-setting process:
+The workgroup set general goals for the priority-setting process:

-- Base funding priorities on the needs of the NC BoS CoC as a whole, without privileging specific communities: - Help the Steering Committee and Project Review Committee think more broadly about the CoC; - Stay open-minded about what needs to change to end homelessness; - Better understand the CoC's needs; - Provide tools and support to help the Steering Committee and Project Review Committee make good decisions for the CoC; and - Establish a framework to help implement the funding priorities.
+- Base funding priorities on the needs of the NC BoS CoC as a whole, without privileging specific communities; - Help the Steering Committee and Project Review Committee think more broadly about the CoC; - Stay open-minded about what needs to change to end homelessness; - Better understand the CoC's needs; - Provide tools and support to help the Steering Committee and Project Review Committee make good decisions for the CoC; and - Establish a framework to help implement the funding priorities.

-The subcommittee examines data on current funding and needs across the CoC, which has revealed three overarching issues:
+The workgroup examined data on current funding and needs across the CoC, which revealed three overarching issues:

-- 1) There are rResource gaps exist in certain areas, especially in a few regions that have little to no permanent supportive housing. - 2) Resources are not distributed in a way that matches the distribution of need across the CoC. - 3) $\operatorname{CoC-funded}$ rapid re-housing only exists in four of the thirteen regions.
+- 1) There are resource gaps in certain areas, especially in a few regions that have little to no permanent supportive housing. - 2) Resources are not distributed in a way that matches the distribution of need across the CoC. - 3) CoC-funded rapid re-housing only exists in three of the thirteen regions.

-The subcommittee used these data and other considerations to inform the development of the funding priorities.
-The subcommittee aimed to address geographical gaps in funding so everyone in the CoC has an option for permanent housing, no matter in which county they live.
-The subcommittee also wanted to ensure that grantees spend all allocated funding each year, since underspent funds are returned to HUD instead of being used to assist people in the CoC.
-The subcommittee also identified HMIS and coordinated entry as priorities for continued funding because the NC BoS CoC needs this infrastructure to work well and to support HUD's requirements of all CoC and ESG grantees and other homeless service providers.
+The workgroup used these data and other considerations to inform the development of the funding priorities.
+The workgroup aimed to address geographical gaps in funding so everyone in the CoC has an option for permanent housing, no matter in which county they live.
+The workgroup also wanted to ensure that grantees spend all allocated funding each year, since underspent funds are returned to HUD instead of being used to assist people in the CoC.
+The workgroup also identified HMIS and coordinated assessment as priorities for new and continued funding because the NC BoS CoC needs this infrastructure to work well and to support HUD's requirements of all CoC and ESG grantees and other homeless service providers.